-With how common UTIs are in women, most women are unlucky enough to experience at least one throughout their life.
+With how common UTIs are in women, most women are unlucky enough to experience at least one throughout their lives.
 They’re unpleasant and have painful symptoms, which serve as the biggest clue that you have a UTI.

 However, what about the cases where you have a UTI but aren’t aware that you do?
 Let’s discuss what a silent UTI is and what it can mean for you.